Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Introduction

 In this paper, we study an online resource allocation problem in cellular-based M2M networks.
-We deviate from most previous works that (i) study the sum-rate-related objectives and (ii) use stochastic Lyapunov framework to solve the problem.
-Particularly, we consider a more important objective that is well suited to the massive access problem in such networks.
-In other words, we maximize the number of served devices (NSD).
-To accommodate a large number of devices, non-orthogonal multiple access (NOMA) technique is used.
-The problem is therefore to maximize the NSD while (i) grouping them into the available resource blocks, (ii) scheduling their transmission to respect their real-time requirements, and (iii) allocating their transmission powers to respect their limited operating energy levels.
-This problem is solved in the online computation~\cite{Borodin1998} and the learning~\cite{MAL018} frameworks in order to provide competitive and learning algorithms.
-This problem is called Grouping \& Power Allocation (GPA).
+While most previous works study the sum-rate-related objectives and use stochastic Lyapunov framework to solve the problem, in this paper, we consider a different objective that is better suited to the massive IoT access problem in such networks.
+The objective is to maximize the number of served devices (NSD) or the number of successfully received packets while preserving their energy and satisfying their real-time requirements.
+To accommodate a large number of devices, the non-orthogonal multiple access (NOMA) technique is used.
+Note that it is well-known that maximizing the sum-rate can be achieved while serving only a few devices.
+This shows that both objectives might lead to very different problems and thus it illustrates the importance of optimizing the NSD in IoT networks.
+The problem is therefore to maximize the NSD while (i) grouping IoT devices into the available resource blocks (ii) scheduling IoT device transmission to respect their real-time requirements, and (iii) allocating IoT device transmission power to respect their limited operating energy levels.
+We solve the problem of device grouping and power allocation (GPA) using online computation~\cite{Borodin1998} and learning~\cite{MAL018} frameworks.